(30 ILCS 500/50-14)

 person or business.

-(c) Every bid submitted to and contract executed by the State and every subcontract subject to Section 20-120 of this Code shall contain
+(c) Every bid or offer submitted to the State, every contract executed by the State, every submission to a vendor portal, and every subcontract subject to Section 20-120 of this Code shall contain

-a certification by the bidder, contractor, or subcontractor, respectively, that the bidder, contractor, or subcontractor is
+a certification by the bidder, offeror, potential contractor, contractor, or subcontractor, respectively, that the bidder, offeror, potential contractor, contractor, or subcontractor is

 not barred from being awarded a contract or subcontract under this Section and acknowledges that the contracting State agency may declare the related